The German obsession with Spargel

 - Jakobs-Hof Beelitz – Kähnsdorfer Weg 15, 14547 Beelitz

 At this stop, you can take a Kremser ride through winding forest paths, stroll through the richly filled country store, and of course fill up on your share of asparagus.
-In addition to the lovingly furnished “Jakobs-Stuben” restaurant with a fireplace room, there is a large courtyard garden, where delicious dishes are served on warmer days when the sun is shining.
-The menu is all about the asparagus, which of course comes from our own production.
+In addition to the lovingly furnished restaurant with a fireplace room, there is a large courtyard garden.
+The menu is very German and all about the asparagus — especially during Spargelzeit — which of course comes from their own production.

 - Spargelhof Jürgen Falkenthal – Keitz 31, 14547 Beelitz

 A little more intimate than the other two on the list, Spargelhof Jürgen Falkenthal is a smaller farm without some of the bells and whistles that the others on the list offer.
-It’s run by the Falkenthal family and in their well-tended yard with its lovingly renovated barn, you’ll immediately feel welcome to enjoy a plate of Spargel and a beer.
-If you’re really interested in learning a bit more about Germany’s Spargel phenomenon, on request, the Falkenthals are happy to give a short tour of the farm and tell you more about their passion for asparagus.
+It is run by the Falkenthal family.
+In their well-tended yard with its lovingly renovated barn, you’ll immediately feel welcome to enjoy a plate of Spargel and a beer.
+If you are yearning to learn even more about the Spargel phenomenon in Germany, the Falkenthals are happy to provide a short tour of the farm on request.

-There are, of course, many other farms or Spargelhofe where you can satisfy your asparagus craving.
+There are, of course, many other farms in and around Beelitz where you can satisfy your asparagus craving during Spargelzeit.
 For a complete list of places to visit along the Spargelstrasse in and around Beelitz, please click here.
+We hope you enjoy Spargelzeit in Germany!